-Just one more quick caveat: Painting a shower is permanent.
-Even if some of the paint fails in places, most of it will stick quite well and will be impossible to remove without damaging the shower materials.
-If you do end up with some failures, such as cracked, bubbled, or peeling paint, you can repair those spots, but be aware that you have to buy an entire paint kit to do so.
+Before going down this path, remember that painting a shower is permanent.
+Future renovations will likely involve full-scale removal and replacement of the shower.
+Epoxy paint will stick very well, and you won't be able to remove it without damaging the shower materials.
+If you do end up with some failures, such as cracked, bubbled, or peeling paint, you can repair those spots, but you'll have to buy an entire paint kit to do so.
 This is because epoxy paint, once mixed, must be used in a matter of hours.
-You can't keep an old can of it in your basement and pull it out for touch ups.
+You can't keep an old can of epoxy paint in your basement and pull it out for touch-ups.

 Tub-and-tile epoxy paint is sold in a kit (of sorts) containing two cans of paint material—part A and part B. One part is a resin, the other a hardener/catalyst.
 When the two parts are mixed together they undergo a chemical reaction and immediately begin to harden or cure.
 This chemical reaction is what makes epoxies so permanent and so strong.
 By contrast, conventional paints merely dry through a process of evaporation, not a chemical reaction.
 Not surprisingly, epoxy paints emit strong fumes and must be used with care, following the manufacturer's instructions precisely.
 Ventilate the work area with plenty of fresh air, using fans to pull fresh air into space and exhaust the fumes outdoors.
 You may be required to use respirator gear when using epoxy paints, and DO NOT ignore this recommendation.

 The standard process for painting a shower includes three labor-intensive steps:

 - Cleaning and repair.
 Cleaning removes all of the mildew, soap scum, and another detritus that every shower accumulates over the years.
 Repair includes patching damaged areas or filling holes where grout is missing (with tiled walls).